Section 12 – Cruel and unusual treatment or punishment

 Analysis

-Section 12 is typically at issue when an individual is subjected to a treatment or punishment.
+The section 12 right protects individuals.
 The Supreme Court has confirmed that section 12 does not protect corporations as as “the text ‘cruel and unusual’ denotes protection that ‘only human beings can enjoy’” (Quebec (Attorney General), supra at paragraph 1, quoting Irwin Toy Ltd. v.
 Quebec (Attorney General), [1989] 1 S.C.R.
 927, at p.
 1004).

 1. Treatment or punishment by Canadian state actor

 The definition of “punishment” for the purpose of section 12 is the same as the definition that applies in the context of ss.
 11(h) and (i) of the Charter (Boudreault, supra at paragraph 38).
 A measure will therefore be a punishment if it “(1) . . . is a consequence of conviction that forms part of the arsenal of sanctions to which an accused may be liable in respect of a particular offence, and either (2) . . . is imposed in furtherance of the purpose and principles of sentencing, or (3) . . . has a significant impact on an offender’s liberty or security interests”.
 (R. v.
 K.R.J., [2016] 1 S.C.R.
-906, at paragraph 41, quoted in Boudreault, supra at paragraph 39).
+906, at paragraph 41, quoted in Boudreault, supra at paragraph 39; Bissonnette, supra at paragraph 57; Hills, supra at paragraph 31).
 For more discussion of this test, see the Charterpedia entry for s.
 11(i).

 While the Supreme Court has not articulated a general definition of “treatment”, it is clear that this term extends the application of section 12 beyond measures that amount to punishment (R. v.
 Rodgers, [2006] 1 S.C.R.
 554 at paragraph 63).
 The Supreme Court has noted the broad dictionary definition of treatment as “a process or manner of behaving towards or dealing with a person or thing...”
 (Chiarelli v.
 Canada (Minister of Employment & Immigration), [1992] 1 S.C.R.
 711 at paragraph 29).
 The Supreme Court has left open the possibility that treatment may include measures imposed by the state outside of the penal or quasi-penal context.
 However, the mere legal prohibition of certain conduct does not constitute treatment under section 12.
 According to the Supreme Court, “there must be some more active state process in operation, involving an exercise of state control over the individual, in order for the state action in question, whether it be positive action, inaction or prohibition, to constitute ‘treatment’ under section 12 (Rodriguez v.
 British Columbia (Attorney General), supra, at 610).